 The film has a particularly strong arc for its two central characters.
 And the central message about defying prejudice is unusually well-told (and seems never more apt to be coming out 2016 in the midst of the vehemence being directed at Syrian refugees and the rise of Donald Trump).
 Moreover, the humour is something natural and character-driven, not derived from an endless array of easy pop culture gags – there’s one sly Breaking Bad (2008-13) gag, a less forgivable one plugging animal-themed versions of Disney dvds, including for the subsequently released Moana – but for the most part, the film remains welcomely free of this.

-Co-director Byron Howard had previously co-directed Tangled (2010) and Bolt (2008) for Disney.
+Co-director Byron Howard had previously co-directed Bolt (2008) and Tangled (2010) for Disney and went on to co-direct Encanto (2021).
 Rich Moore had previously co-directed Wreck-It Ralph (2012) and subsequently went on to direct Ralph Breaks the Internet (2018).